Ajivatthamaka Sila (Eight Precepts with Right Livelihood as the Eighth)

 3) Kamesu micchacara veramani sikkhapadam samadiyami

-I undertake the Precept to refrain from excessive sensuality
+I undertake the Precept to refrain from sexual misconduct and excessive sensuality

 4) Musavada veramani sikkhapadam samadiyami